mhowlett/Nhiredis/README.md

 ## Why Nhiredis?

 Nhiredis provides an interface that closer matches the raw Redis commands than the two .NET clients recommended on redis.io - ServiceStack.Redis and BookSleeve.
 This in my opinion makes it's usage more readable.
-But it is not lower level - the type coercing functionality is very convenient - in my experience, using Nhiredis is more convenient than the competition.
+But it is not lower level - the type coercing functionality is very convenient and in my experience, using Nhiredis is more convenient than the competition.

 I built Nhiredis because it provides the API i would most like to use... and I find using it an enjoyable experience.